-Born February 18, 1971 in Châteauroux, France, Virgile Peyramaure grew up in show business.
-His father ran a small circus company; his mother was a wardrobe mistress.
-For a time, Virgile considered a ballet career, but he eventually opted for the circus and, at age fifteen, entered the Centre National des Arts du Cirque, the French state circus college in Châlons-en-Champagne.
-There, he developed a hand-to-hand balancing act with another student at the Centre, Sophie Ferrero.
+Born February 18, 1971 in Châteauroux France, Virgile Peyramaure grew up in show business.
+His father ran a small circus company, his mother was a wardrobe mistress.
+For a time Virgile considered a ballet career.
+But he eventually opted for the circus.
+At age fifteen he entered the Centre National des Arts du Cirque, the French state circus college in Châlons-en-Champagne, where he was trained and mentored by the legendary Claude Victoria.